Where To Stay in Nashville the First Time

 Nashville Airport

-Even at the busiest times, the Nashville Airport is only about 20 minutes from downtown Nashville.
-That can't be said for a lot of airports around the country!
+Even at its busiest, the Nashville Airport is only about 20 minutes from downtown Nashville.
+That can't be said for many airports around the country!

 If you have a late arrival or early departure, it's obviously a good move to stay near the airport.